Experiential Learning Depot

 • Students then begin working on their projects.
 I give them time each day to work on their projects at their own pace.

-• Throughout the process I incorporate a variety of checkins and feedback opportunities in order to keep my students moving along and making progress, as well as to identify the personal needs of each student.
-For example, every Monday my students share their progress with the group and offer each other feedback.
-My students know that this happens Mondays, so they are prepared for it.
+• Throughout this piece of the senior seminar, I incorporate a variety of check-ins and feedback opportunities in order to keep my students moving along and making progress, as well as to identify the personal needs of each student.
+For example, every Monday, my students share their progress with the group and offer each other feedback.
+My students know that this happens on Mondays, so they are prepared for it.

 Step 6: Building Career Portfolios

-All of the steps of the senior experience up to this point have led you and your students right here; to building a career portfolio that they can carry with them beyond high school.
+All of the phases of the high school senior seminar up to this point have led you and your students right here, to building a career portfolio that they can carry with them beyond high school.

-1. Introduce this portfolio at the beginning of the session and allow students to fill it in as they go.
+1. Introduce this portfolio at the beginning of the high school senior seminar and allow students to fill it in as they go.
 For example, they may add a shadowing experience from their career exploration project to the portfolio right when they complete it.

-2. Leave this portfolio until the end and have students bring it out and fill it all in at the same time, once the other components of the senior experience are complete.
+2. Leave this portfolio until the end of the senior seminar and have students bring it out and fill it all in at the same time, once the other components of the senior project are complete.

 There is not one way to use the career portfolio.
 Do what works well for you and your students.